YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Decision card explaining that a poor hair transplant result needs diagnosis before guaranteed correction surgery

 Timing matters.
-A result should not usually be judged too early.
+A result usually cannot be judged too early.
 Panic at four, five, or six months is common, even though the result is still developing.
 In other cases, by 12 to 18 months, the problem becomes clearer.

 A guarantee may offer more grafts, but more grafts are not always the solution.
 Sometimes the safer answer is removal, camouflage, conservative redesign, medical stabilization, or waiting until the scalp and result are mature enough to judge.